 I’m a lucky man!
-My dad (who went by “Robert” or “Bob” Kelly) taught early on to treat business like a game, as in:
+My dad (who went by “Robert” or “Bob” Kelly) taught me early on to love business.

 Growing Up On Wall Street

-My dad (pictured below) studied business at Columbia University in the 1950’s under the legendary securities analyst Benjamin Graham (who had taught another legend, Warren Buffett, just a few years earlier).
+Dad (pictured below) studied business at Columbia University in the 1950’s under the legendary securities analyst Benjamin Graham (who had taught another legend, Warren Buffett, just a few years earlier).
+Ben Graham’s nephew Richard Graham and his wife Susan helped my parents find the Manhattan apartment I was raised in.

 Dad emphasized Graham & Buffett’s principles to me at an early age, including how important it is to: